ch-stark/argocdpoliciesblog/blog_simplified.md

           requests.nvidia.com/gpu: 4
    ```

    `Benefits` of this approach are among others that there is no `duplication` of policies (and thus easier maintenance) as you     customize specific elements of a policy over various clusters within the fleet.
+    You find [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html/governance/governance?extIdCarryOver=true&sc_cid=7013a00000387pqAAA#support-templates-in-config-policies) a list of all configuration-options.

 3. RHACM Policy framework provides the option to generate resources (e.g `Roles`, `Rolebindings`) in one or several namespaces